hadkes/baml-url/README.md

 such as Radis or GemFire with Database.
 </br>2.
 Third party library is used to generate tiny URL, other options, such as hashcode or UUID
 can be explored.
 </br>3.
-Extensive unit and mock test cab be written.
+Extensive unit and mock test can be written.
 </P>